rsimon/bm-egypt/README.md

 - The `harvest-pleiades-meili.py` script harvests candidate results for each place name in the BM CSV.
 - Utility script `reconcile_pleiades.py` which filters the responses, picks the most plausible one and produces a flat CSV result file.

+## Joined Results

+The script `join_results.py` will read the three individual result files (GeoNames, Wikipedia, Pleiades) and produce one joint CSV.